Derrick Pumaren

-Frederick "Derrick" Santos Pumaren, is a Filipino basketball coach who was recently the coach of the De La Salle Green Archers in the University Athletic Association of the Philippines (UAAP).
+Frederick "Derrick" Santos Pumaren is a Filipino basketball head coach for Akari Sparks in the Women's Maharlika Pilipinas Basketball League (WMPBL).
 He coached several teams in the UAAP, PBA, and PBL.

 Playing career

 Collegiate career

 Pumaren was a member of the UE Red Warriors 1978 championship team.

 Coaching career

 Magnolia (PBL) head coach (1983–1990)

-While being an assistant, Pumaren led the Magnolia to six Philippine Amateur Basketball League championship.
+As an assistant, Pumaren led the Magnolia to six Philippine Amateur Basketball League championship.

 Assistant coach (1985–1989)

 Pumaren was hired an assistant coach for San Miguel Beermen led by then import-coach Norman Black.
-But when the People Power Revolution occurred and the Beermen was left the league for a while, he worked for Tanduay Rhum Makers under coach Arturo Valenzona and won back-to-back championship in 1987, but lost in the third conference and spoiled their chance to swipe the prestigious Grand slam.
+When the People Power Revolution occurred and the Beermen was left the league for a while, he worked for Tanduay Rhum Makers under coach Arturo Valenzona and won back-to-back championship in 1987, but lost in the third conference and spoiled their chance to swipe the prestigious Grand Slam.
 He returned as an assistant coach in 1987.
-When Norman Black returned, this time as a full-time head coach, Pumaren helped the Beermen to win four championships, including the 1989 grand slam.
+When Norman Black returned, this time as a full-time head coach, Pumaren helped the Beermen win four championships, including the 1989 grand slam.